therealtimhawkins/CV/README.md

 Entering the manufacturing industry at a young age I quickly obtained a desire to understand how things are built, and wanted to learn the skills to create things myself.
 I attended a welding NVQ2 at night school, multiple chainsaw courses and later programming classes in order to have the ability to build the things I wanted to.

 #### Eye for Detail ####
-Having a background in Electronic Engineering and spent 2 summers working a hardware design team has meant that I quickly adapted to finding problems within your work and designing products that are ready for a consumer.
+Having a background in Electronic Engineering and spent 2 summers working a hardware design team has meant that I quickly adapted to finding problems within my own work and designing products that are ready for a consumer.

 ## EDUCATION ##